 - (11) The Compensation and Management Resources Committee may, but is not obligated to, approve a pro rata payment under the Long-Term Incentive Compensation Plan following the end of the applicable performance period, provided the performance goals for the period are met.
-The amount shown assumes the approval of a payout to the executive and represents the cash portion of the long-term incentive for (i) the 2011-2012 performance measurement period based on the maximum level of achievement of the performance goals (\$604,888), (ii) the 2012-2013 performance measurement period based on the maximum level of achievement of the performance goals (\$850,000), and (iii) the 2013-2014 performance measurement period, pro rated to the termination date, based on a target level of achievement of the performance goals (\$225,000).
-The amounts would be payable to the executive at the same time as the payouts are made for these performance periods to the other participants in 2014, 2015 and 2016, as applicable. - (12) SERP benefit payable in a lump sum following the determination of disability or the date of death. - (13) The benefit amount assumes the executive does not qualify for disability benefits under Medicare. - (14) Senior executive life insurance benefit is payable following death in a lump sum to the executive's beneficiary. - (15) The amount shown represents the sum of (A) the value of the RSUs that the executive would have been entitled to receive under the long-term incentive program based on (i) the maximum level of achievement of the performance goals for the 2011-2012 performance measurement period (31,444 RSUs), (ii) the maximum level of achievement of the performance goals for the 2012-2013 performance measurement period (27,491 RSUs), and (iii) a target level achievement of the performance goals for the 2013-2014 performance period, pro rated to the termination date (6,572 RSUs); and (C) the intrinsic value on February 1, 2014 of 437,333 stock options that would vest; and (B) the intrinsic value on February 1, 2014 of 58,667 stock options that would vest.
+The amount shown assumes the approval of a payout to the executive and represents the cash portion of the long-term incentive for (i) the 2011-2012 performance measurement period based on the maximum level of achievement of the performance measurement period based on the maximum level of achievement of the performance goals (\$850,000), and (iii) the 2013-2014 performance measurement period, pro rated to the termination date, based on a target level of achievement of the performance goals (\$225,000).
+The amounts would be payable to the executive at the same time as the payouts are made for these performance periods to the other participants in 2014, 2015 and 2016, as applicable. - (12) SERP benefit payable in a lump sum following the determination of disability or the date of death. - (13) The benefit amount assumes the executive does not qualify for disability benefits under Medicare. - (14) Senior executive life insurance benefit is payable following death in a lump sum to the executive's beneficiary. - (15) The amount shown represents the sum of (A) the value of the RSUs that the executive would have been entitled to receive under the long-term incentive program based on (i) the maximum level of achievement of the performance goals for the 2011-2012 performance measurement period (31,444 RSUs), (ii) the maximum level of achievement of the performance goals for the 2012-2013 performance measurement period (27,491 RSUs), and (iii) a target level achievement of the performance goals for the 2013-2014 performance period, pro rated to the termination date (6,572 RSUs); and (B) the intrinsic value on February 1, 2014 of 58,667 stock options that would vest.
 The RSUs would be paid out at the same time as the payouts are made to the other participants in the plan for these performance periods in 2014, 2015 and 2016, as applicable.
 The RSUs were valued at \$38.60.
 The actual value of the RSUs to the executive would depend upon the Company's stock price on the payout dates in 2014, 2015 and 2016.